febryola/Algeo02-20140/README.md

 ## How to run
-To run this program, you can run this command:
+To run this program, you can run this command: before that, make sure that you've installed all packages of npm with npm i

 * Windows and Linux
 ```
 ./npm run serve